• Skip to primary navigation

 Instructions

-• In a small bowl, combine the sauce ingredients as listed above until sugar has dissolved.
-Set aside.
+• In a small bowl, combine the sauce ingredients as listed above until sugar has dissolved and set aside.

-• Heat vegetable oil in a large pan on medium-high heat.
-Once hot, stir fry shallot, garlic, and chilis until they have softened, about 30 seconds.
+• Heat vegetable oil in a large pan over medium-high heat.
+Once hot, stir-fry the shallot, garlic, and chilis for about 30 seconds, until fragrant and slightly softened.

 • Add ground meat and break it up into smaller pieces (not chunks).
 Cook until liquids in the pan have evaporated and the meat is slightly browned.

-• Add sauce and stir fry for 30 seconds.
-Then pour in stock and stir fry for another 30 seconds.
+• Add the sauce and stir-fry for 30 seconds.
+Then pour in the stock and continue stir-frying for an additional 30 seconds.

 • Serve with steamed white rice and a fried egg on top.
 Enjoy!